Sales Quote System

 updated stats.png

-Probing: Asking targeted questions about user behavior to gather insights and better tailor the UX/UI.
+• Probing: Ask targeted questions to gather insights on behavior and inform the UX/UI.

 Test Results